mintcc342g/study_websocket_go/README.md

 ## Chat Test with Postman

-- Need to install Postman
+- Before test, you need to install Postman.
-- Create New WebSoket Requests.
+- Create new webSoket requests on Postman.
-- Set Request URL and Query Strings.
+- Set request URL and query strings on the requests you created.
   ```Makefile
   # Format
   ws://{{localhost}}:{{port}}/room/{{room_id}}/broadcast?user_name="{{nick_name}}"